Zren/ResizeYoutubePlayerToWindowSize/description.md

 https://github.com/Zren/ResizeYoutubePlayerToWindowSize/blob/master/changelog.md

-## 88 - October 25, 2016
+## 89 - January 24, 2017

-* Add support for the Material Design UI experiment.
+* Hide the scrollbar on video pages (webkit browsers).
+* No longer promote Stylish to hide scrollbars now that the extension spies on you by default.